ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103.md

 Data Center website explains the RStudio interface, and shows how to create a new project and how to install packages.

+Please bring your fully charged laptop to all Data Center workshops.

 # Workshop materials

 **To be added.**